wso2/docs-choreo-dev/en/docs/develop/api-policies/create-a-policy.md

 ```

+### Fault flow

 In this policy, you are not be making any changes to the `Fault` flow stub.
-Therefore, you can remove the ``Fault` flow stub from the policy.bal file.
+Therefore, you can remove the `Fault` flow stub from the `Policy.bal` file.

 !!! note
-    The  **@mediation:RequestFlow** **@mediation:ResponseFlow** and **@mediation:FaultFlow** annotations are bound with the keywords in the Ballerina.toml.
-Therefore, the changes you make to the policy stubs should reflect in the Ballerina.toml file.
+    The  **@mediation:RequestFlow** **@mediation:ResponseFlow** and **@mediation:FaultFlow** annotations are bound with the keywords in the `Ballerina.toml`.
+Therefore, the changes you make to the policy stubs should reflect in the `Ballerina.toml` file.
 For example, if the policy is applicable only on the request and response paths, you can remove the  **@mediation:FaultFlow** annotation from the policy.
-Then, you **MUST** remove the **choreo-apim-mediation-fault-flow** keyword from the generated Ballerina.toml file.
+Then, you **MUST** remove the **choreo-apim-mediation-fault-flow** keyword from the generated `Ballerina.toml` file.
 If you omit doing so, the Ballerina compiler will show an error at compile time.

-!!! tip
+### Best Practices

+The following are some best practices and additional information you can refer to when implementing your policy:

     - Organize the source within the default module of the package.
 Do not add any additional modules.
     - A policy implementation can contain any combination of flows.
 A generated project contains stubs for all three flows: `Request`, `Response`, and `Fault`.
 You can remove any stub which you do not require.
 For example, when you create a policy that re-writes the resource paths, you can remove the `Response` and `fault` stubs.
     - The HTTP request/response objects and the context record that gets passed as parameters to the policy functions are passed as references.
 Therefore, the changes you make to these values are persisted and are passed through all other policies.
 The request and the response accumulate all the transformations done to them via the attached policies.